tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/doris.md

 <Content1 />

 [Apache Doris](https://doris.apache.org/) is an MPP-based real-time data warehouse known for its high query speed.
 It can be used for report analysis, ad-hoc queries, unified data warehouse, and data lake query acceleration.
 Tapdata supports using Doris as both a source and a target database to build data pipelines, helping you quickly handle data flows for big data analysis scenarios.
-In this article, we will introduce how to connect to a Doris data source on the Tapdata platform.
+In this article, we will introduce how to connect to Doris on the Tapdata platform.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';